A road-trip with my oldest sister comes to a hilarious, um, outcome

 Eva also had throw cushions on the bed with hand-stitched whimsical hippos, frogs and turtles.
 Her room was so interesting that I would love to just sit and look at everything and wonder at how she must have made it.
-Eva was twelve years my senior, my God-mother and I adored her.
+Eva was eleven and a half years my senior, and my God-mother.
+I adored her.
 I was so lucky.

 Amy’s room sported a double bed and a walk-in closet that had its very own light and light switch.
 As a little girl I would imagine it to be my play house and I would wish I was big enough to wear some of Amy’s great clothes.
 Amy is a very gentle soul.
 She has many friends and many we call Amy’s Men.
 She listens well and can empathize with just about everyone she meets.
 She hears her clients all day while she expertly works on their hair and makes them feel good about themselves.
 People love Amy from the moment they meet her and look into her beautiful blue, kind eyes.
 She is one of those soft-spoken, nice people that everyone wants to associate with.
 Amy 11 years older than I and I also adored her, she was the most beautiful woman, on the inside and out, that I knew and I was very proud to be her little sister.
 Amy and Eva pretty much raised me from the time I was a tiny.